mslinn/jekyll_pre/README.md

     ```

   * An `exec` tag that executes shell commands and incorporates the command and its output into the content of the `pre` tag.
+    Environment variables are evaluated,
-    Output data is escaped, whitespace is condensed, and wrapped in the same `unselectable` class as does `unselectable`.
+    output data is escaped, whitespace is condensed, and wrapped in the same `unselectable` class as does `unselectable`.
     ```
     {% exec [Options] [shell command] %}
     ```